 McDaniels was fired last week, replaced by Eric Studesville.
 Didn't help, as the Broncos were whacked 43-13 by the Arizona Cardinals.

 Moss said it's difficult to "pinpoint one specific event" that saddled the Broncos.
 Trading Pro Bowl quarterback Jay Cutler, Pro Bowl wide receiver Brandon Marshall and promising running back Peyton Hillis, losing standout linebacker Elvis Dumervil to injury and drafting poorly all appear to be taking a toll.
 Cutler has guided the Chicago Bears to a 9-4 record this season.
-Marshall posted back-to-back years with at least 100 catches before being traded to Miami, and Hillis has run for
+Marshall posted back-to-back years with at least 100 catches before being traded to Miami, and Hillis has run for 1,070 yards for the Cleveland Browns this season.

 "Some of those moves, you're kind of like, 'Well, that guy's a damn good player.
 We could use him,' " said Moss, who was released by Denver on Nov.
 17 and signed with the Raiders a week later.
 "Of course, as a player and a teammate you think that, but at the same time, that's all you are, a player.
 They handle that kind of stuff upstairs, and it's unfortunate that some of the players they let go, they probably could have really been helping out this year."